 In Year 4 our classes are named after the authors Rudyard Kipling and C.S.
 Lewis.

-Lewis is taught by Mrs Kainth and Miss Brotherton.
+Lewis is taught by Miss Brotherton and Mrs Kemp

-The year group is supported by Mrs Naylor, Miss Clarkson and Mr Anderson.
+The year group is supported by Mr Anderson, Mrs Leppard, Mrs King and Mrs Gibson.

 In Year 4 we guide the children on their journey to independence, encouraging them to become organised and responsible individuals.
 Topics such as World War 2 will provide opportunities for them to explore their own ideas and to feel empathy through powerful imagery and stories.
 We strongly believe that creativity fosters mental growth in children by providing opportunities for trying out new ideas, new ways of thinking and problem solving.

 Autumn – What Impact Did WWII Have On Britain

 We will set reading, Maths and a writing based task each week on Thursdays, to be completed by the following Tuesday.
 Please see Home Learning, Year 4 for this each week.